kevinselwyn/nessemble/docs/pages/syntax.md

 :
 ```

-To jump to a temporary label, the direction of the jump must be given.
+To jump to a temporary label, the direction and count of the jumps must be
+given.

 ```text
 JMP :[+-]